rahulpshah/DockrRockr/doc/SERVICE.md

 ##### Use Case #3 Definition
 ```
-Use Case 3 : Deploy the Docker Image on AWS.
+Use Case 3 : Deploy the Docker Image on AWS Instance.

 Ask the user whether he wants to deploy the latest docker image, if yes, deploy it on AWS.

 1 Preconditions
-   User must have AWS access.
+   User must have AWS instance set up.
 2 Main Flow
-   User will request deployment of the lastest docker image [S1].
+   User will request deployment of the latest docker image [S1].
 Bot deploys image and posts link [S2].
 3 Subflows
   [S1] User writes command 'deploy'.
   [S2] Bot will return link.
-  The message looks like: "Your app has been deployed at http://amazonaws.com/mock-url"
+  The message looks like: "Your image is deployed at http://amazonaws.com/mock-url"
 ```

 ##### Workflow as per Screencast:<br/>
 1. The messages displayed to the user are 'File Uploaded', 'Your image is being created.
 I will ping you when it's done.', 'Docker image is ready do you want to deploy?'.<br/>
 2. The user enters 'yes deploy'.<br/>
-3. The message that will be displayed is 'Your image is deployed at <mock-url>'<br/>
+3. The message that will be displayed is 'Your image is deployed at http://`USER_HOST`'<br/>
-4. Now any changes to made to the repp, will recreate the image and ask the user if we should deploy it again.<br/>
+4. Now any changes to made to the repository, it will recreate the image and ask the user if it should deploy the image again. <br/>

 ### Task Tracking